manorossa078-dev/Delta/README.md

 # Delta
 An OSINT tool combining lots of OSINT tools.
-For now the the files are limited.